-Whether you are training for an extended trek or hiking on the weekends, we’ve all felt the effects of sore muscles, blistered feet, or aching joints.
+Whether you’re training for an extended trek or hiking on the weekends, we’ve all felt the effects of sore muscles, blistered feet, or aching joints.
 Injuries can prevent you from doing what you are passionate about and hamper training efforts when working towards that next big adventure.
-With a few tips on how to prevent and treat common hiking injuries, you can keep doing what you love and hiking towards your goal.
+With a few tips on how to prevent and treat common hiking injuries, you can keep doing what you love.
 Some hiking injuries are preventable; others are easily treatable on your own.
 The suggestions here should never take the place of medical treatment or guidance in your training regimen, but they can help you to begin understanding common hiking injuries and how to manage them.

 Even the most experienced hikers can get blisters on their feet.
 Unfamiliar terrain and inclines add more stress to footgear.
 Wear sturdy shoes that fit well and specialised hiking socks.
 Found in any outdoors store, hiking socks are made of wicking material, fit snugly (loose material bunches up) and may have extra cushioning.
 I will always layer my socks for added blister protection.
 There are also base layer socks such as ArmaSkin that will enhance your blister protection.

 Switch your grip often.
 Use your wrist loops so you can grip more lightly.
 You rarely need to white-knuckle those grips to accomplish the goal.
 In most instances your hands should simply sit in the straps with a light touch on the hand grips.
 It is good to imagine you are holding a tube of toothpaste so that you don’t grip too tightly.
 Most importantly, make sure you are using the wrist loops properly: hands should come up into the loop from underneath, not from above.